mw-angular/toolbox/libs/mw-angular/core/src/lib/pipes/mw-mapper-pipe/mw-mapper-pipe.md

 # MwMapperPipeModule

-Maps a value to a different value using pure mapping function with any additional arguments.
+Maps a value to a different value using pure mapping function with any number additional arguments.

 ## How to use